sf-wdi-18/notes/lectures/week-02/day_2_jQuery/jQuery.md

 ###Library

-A *library* is a collection of reusable methods
+A *library* is a collection of reusable methods organized together to solve problems of a specific domain.

 ---